-View ACTED Base map in a larger mapd
+View ACTED Base map in a larger map

-Through its 2012-2014 country strategy, ACTED adopts a holistic approach which empowers people to provide secure ownership of and access to resources and incomes, including reserves and assets which enable them to offset risks, shocks and meet contingencies.
-In 2012 ACTED continued to help communities build the key resources to meet their needs, recover from shocks and build their resilience, especially after the 2011 drought, which destroyed 90% of the crops and livestock in some areas.
+Through its 2012-2014 country strategy, ACTED adopts a holistic approach which empowers people to provide secure ownership and access to resources and incomes, including reserves and assets which enable them to offset risks, shocks and meet contingencies.

-Insecurity presented challenges to humanitarian access and actions but ACTED continued to work with 2,500 communities, reaching almost 8% of the population.
-The organisation remains committed to positive development in Afghanistan through partnership, coordination and dialogue.
+Insecurity presented challenges to humanitarian access and actions, with a stark escalation in security incidents in Afghanistan over 2013; but ACTED continued to work with over 2,500 communities, reaching almost 8.5% of the population.
+The NGO remains committed to positive development in Afghanistan through partnership, coordination and dialogue.

 Empowering communities to build sustainable livelihoods

-ACTED’s programme focuses on six main sets of resources which sustain livelihoods security: good governance and human, natural, financial, physical, and social resources.
-Beneficiaries determine their own needs through participatory, community-led processes, and the programme is tailored accordingly.
+ACTED Afghanistan’s Country Programme focuses on six main sets of assets which sustain livelihood security: good governance and human, natural, financial, physical, and social capital.
+Beneficiaries determine their own needs through participatory, community-led processes and the programme is tailored accordingly.

-ACTED promoted good governance through community-based organisations, engaging 2,300 Community Development Councils, as a partner of the National Solidarity Programme (NSP), as well as organisations for management of natural resources and to represent women and youth.
-The Community-Based Organisations (CBOs) have demonstrated capacity to manage millions of dollars in funds, deliver relevant services, leverage funds independently and multiply initial investments.
+ACTED promoted good governance through community-based organisations (CBOs), engaging 2,300 Community Development Councils, as a partner of the National Solidarity Programme (NSP), as well as organisations for management of natural resources and to represent women and youth.
+CBOs have demonstrated capacity to manage millions of dollars in funds, deliver relevant services, leverage funds independently and multiply initial investments.

 Developing human capital though training, capacity building, skills development and supplementary education is key to ACTED’s work in the country.
-Results have included improved governance, better resource management, increased yields and incomes, reduced incidence of disease, increased employment, increased literacy levels and enrolment rates, especially among girls and women.
-The NGO also focused on improving the management of existing natural resources (water, land) and reducing livestock mortality, which directly resulted in increased yields and incomes.
+Results have included improved governance, better resource management, increased yields and incomes, reduced incidence of disease, increased employment, increased literacy levels and enrolment rates.
+The NGO also focused on improving the management of existing natural resources and reducing livestock mortality, which directly resulted in increased yields and incomes.

-While supporting communities and districts with more than 3,000 infrastructure projects in the sectors of access, irrigation and drinking water, power supply (micro-hydro), education and disaster risk reduction, ACTED also contributed to social capital, providing residual support to all other activities by promoting cohesion in a context where many issues divide people.
+While supporting communities and districts with more than 3,000 infrastructure projects, ACTED also contributed to social capital, providing residual support to all other activities by promoting cohesion in a context where many issues divide people.
 Activities included sport, culture and social events, interactive media and networking.
 Participation and demand in this regard are high.

 Partnership and coordination

 ACTED is committed to enhancing the quality, effectiveness and relevance of development through partnership and coordination: the Afghanistan Livelihoods Network (ALN), created by ACTED, provides a resource for all stakeholders in the development sector and supports national policy.
-The ALN is the co-chair of the Early Recovery Network, and member of Ministry of Agriculture, Irrigation and Livestock - NGO Coordination Unit and several technical committees for developing guidelines, harmonised tools and conducting joint assessments.
+ACTED ALN is co-chair of the Early Recovery Network, and member of the Ministry of Agriculture, Irrigation and Livestock - NGO Coordination Unit and several technical committees for developing guidelines, harmonized tools and conducting joint assessments.

 Description du fichier rattaché